interrogator/corpkit/doc_interrogate.md

 #### Search types

-Though you can use the same Tregex query for most Tree search types, you'll get different output for each.
-For the sentence:
+Though you can use the same Tregex query for tree searches, the output changes depending on what you select as the `return` value.

 > `These are prosperous times.`